During these uncertain times, how can we help?

 - Obtain post Skill-Assessment Survey data from each participant.

 10700 Page Ave, Suite 200, Fairfax, VA 22030, US

-Mission: To rebuild lives and break the cycle of crime with opportunities, alternatives, and resources for offenders and their families to create a safer community.
+Mission: To rebuild lives and create a safer community with opportunities, alternatives, and resources for justice-involved individuals and their families.

 OAR NOVA is a local non-profit restorative justice organization providing human services since 1971.
 Our history has its roots in the highest principles of human rights, and the most practical applications of a community’s enlightened self-interest and citizen action.
 Its origins can be traced to a 1968 prison strike at the State Penitentiary in Richmond, Virginia.
 In response, several local churches convened a conference on Churches and the Correctional System.
 Following that effort, Jay Worrall, Jr. founded the OAR movement, which at the time stood for Offender Aid and Restoration.
 It was his vision of citizen visitors helping jail inmates that formed the original premise for the creation of OAR organizations around the country.